Syahrian Abimanyu

-Syahrian Abimanyu (born 25 April 1999) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persija Jakarta and the Indonesia national team.
+Syahrian Abimanyu (born 25 April 1999) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persik Kediri.

 Club career

 Early career

 Abimanyu started his football career with SSB Jaya Mandiri Bogor soccer school.
 In 2016, he was sent to Levante in Spain to train with its youth squads.

 Sriwijaya FC

-In 2017, Sriwijaya recruited Abimanyu for the 2018 Liga 1 (Indonesia) competition but failed to prevent the club from avoiding relegation.
+In 2017, Sriwijaya recruited Abimanyu for the 2018 Liga 1 competition but failed to prevent the club from avoiding relegation.

 Madura United

 Nonetheless, Madura United signed him to play in the 2019 Liga 1 season.
 Abimanyu developed into a midfielder with playmaking abilities and precise crosses, winning him attention from Indonesia national under-23 football team coach Indra Sjafri who was preparing a squad for the 2019 Southeast Asian Games in the Philippines.
 This team went all the way to the final, with Abimanyu at the center of the midfield, before losing to Vietnam.

 Johor Darul Ta'zim F.C.

 Abimanyu found limited time to play and develop his skills in 2020 after the 2020 Liga 1 season was canceled after three matches due to the COVID-19 pandemic.
-In December 2020, Malaysian Super League giant Johor Darul Ta'zim F.C. announced it has signed him on a long-term contract with a possibility of loaning him in his first year.
+In December 2020, Malaysian Super League giant Johor Darul Ta'zim announced it has signed him on a long-term contract with a possibility of loaning him in his first year.